dsrichard97/finmodeling/README.md

 ### 2. Database Integration for Data Storage
 Using a database to store historical and real-time data can improve the performance of your model by providing structured and quick access to large volumes of data.
 Here are a few database solutions you can consider:

-- SQL Databases (e.g., PostgreSQL, MySQL): Great for structured data and complex queries.
+- SQL Databases (e.g., PostgreSQL, MySQL, Snowflake): Great for structured data and complex queries.
 - NoSQL Databases (e.g., MongoDB, Cassandra): Better suited for handling large volumes of unstructured data with flexibility in terms of data model.

 ### 3. Feature Engineering via Database Queries